mathieuprog/query_builder/README.md

 ```

 You may also specify the schema's associations to `QueryBuilder` in order to remedy
-a few limitations when building queries:
+some limitations when building queries:

 ```elixir
 defmodule MyApp.User do